Sadly due to licence restrictions we are not permitted to allow entry after 10.30pm or entry for children.

 Wednesday closed to the public open for private parties - contact us for further information.

 Thursday we open at 7pm and food is served from this time until 10pm.
-FREE entry for all before 8pm arrivals and £6pp for after 8pm arrivals
+FREE entry for all before 8pm arrivals and £6pp for after 8pm and after arrivals

 Please go to the “contact us” tab for details of bookings and reservations when booking you agree to adhere to our terms and conditions etc which are visible on this website.

 Le QuecumBar, primarily a live music venue, where the staff are delicious and the food friendly!